mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

 .. _Tag Structure DXF R13 and later:

-Tag Structure DXF R13 and later
+DXF R13 and later tag structure
 -------------------------------

 With the introduction of DXF R13 Autodesk added additional group codes and DXF tag structures to the DXF Standard.